NakshOpDev/discord-vps-creator/README.md

 >
 > You need a Discord bot token from [Discord Developer Portal](https://discord.dev).
 Create a application there.
 >
-> If you need any support, join our support Discord and create a ticket: https://discord.gg/6CDmXw5Q

 **Features**
 - Quick and easy deployment using Docker